alukosdev/ccsp/reference/glossary.md

 ## A

+==- Affinity
+Grouping of resources.
 ==- Agreed-Upon Procedures (AUP)
 An agreed-upon procedure is a standard a company or client outlines when it hires an external party to perform an audit on a specific test or business process.
 The procedures, which are called audit standards, are designed and agreed upon by the entity conducting the audit, as well as any appropriate third parties.

+!!!
 The auditor does not provide an opinion; rather, the entities or third parties form their own conclusions based on the report.
+!!!
+==- Anti-affinity
+Separation of resources.
+==- API Gateway
+An API gateway translates requests from clients into multiple requests to many microservices and delivers the content as a whole via an API it assigns to that client/session.

+API gateways can provide access control, rate limiting, logging, metrics, and security filtering services.
 ==- Auditability
 Auditability is collecting and making available necessary evidence related to the operation and use of the cloud.
 ==-

 ## B